AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

   end
 ```

-but we were running out of time, and we had to finish pairing without getting the acceptance tests green, because the cuke steps were going to need a whole load of refactoring to be creating premium users in terms of setting up these new domain objects like subscription and payment source.
+but we were running out of time, and we had to finish pairing without getting the acceptance tests green, because the cuke steps were going to need a whole load of refactoring to be creating Premium users in terms of setting up these new domain objects like Subscription and PaymentSource.
 I had several places of discomfort that I hope we can address in future sessions:

 1. Cukes using the same factories as specs
 2. Model specs full of a mixture of unit and integration tests